 The governing board expects students to progress through each grade within one school year.
-To accomplish this, instruction should accommodate the varying interests and growth patterns of individual students and include strategies for addressing academic deficiencies when needed.
+To accomplish this, instruction should accommodate the varying interests and development of individual students and include strategies for addressing academic deficiencies when needed.

-Students shall progress through the grade levels by demonstrating growth in learning and meeting the State and District adopted grade level standards, and by completion of an Eighth Grade Exhibition.
+Students shall progress through the grade levels by demonstrating growth in learning and meeting the State and District adopted grade level standards, and by completion of any required Eighth Grade project.

-As early as possible in the school year, and in the student's school career, the Superintendent or designee shall identify students who should be retained and who are at risk of being retained in accordance with law, Board policy, and administrative regulations.
+As early as possible in the school year, and in the student's school attendance, the Superintendent or designee shall identify students who should be retained or who are at risk of being retained in accordance with law, Board policy, and administrative regulations.
 Using multiple measures of assessment, students shall be identified on the basis of District Performance Levels in reading/language arts and mathematics.

-When a student is recommended for retention or is identified as being at risk for retention, the Superintendent or designee shall (1) provide opportunities for supplemental instruction to assist the student in overcoming his/her academic deficiencies and (2) provide a process and timeline for parent notification and appeal.
+When a student is recommended for retention or is identified as being at risk for retention, the Superintendent or designee shall (1) provide opportunities for supplemental instruction to assist the student in overcoming the academic deficiencies and (2) provide a process and timeline for parent notification and appeal.
 Supplemental opportunities may include, but are not limited to, tutorial programs, after-school programs, summer school, and intervention programs.

 When high academic achievement is evident, the Superintendent or designee may recommend a student for acceleration into a higher-grade level.
 The student's social and emotional growth shall be taken into consideration in making a determination to accelerate a student.
-Extended curriculum is available for all students exceeding grade level standards.
+Extended curriculum is available for students exceeding grade level standards.

-Students who apply for admission to district schools will be placed at the grade level they have reached elsewhere pending observation and evaluation of their academic, social and emotional performance by their teachers, guidance personnel and principal/designee, or will be placed based on age.
+Students who apply for admission to district schools will be placed according to age, or at the grade level they have reached elsewhere pending observation and evaluation of their academic, social and emotional performance by their teachers, guidance personnel and principal/designee.

-When a student transfers out of the district, a brief statement will be attached to his/her permanent record showing which basic proficiencies, if any, have been assessed and satisfactorily met according to the standards of this district.
-(Governing Board Policies 5118 and 5123)
+When a student transfers out of the district, a brief statement will be attached to the student's permanent record showing which basic proficiencies, if any, have been assessed and satisfactorily met according to the standards of this district.
+(Governing Board Policy 5123)

-Transitional Kindergarten (TK): Students turning 5 between September 2 and December 2 are eligible for a Transitional Kindergarten program, offered at elementary school sites.
+Transitional Kindergarten (TK): Students turning 5 between September 2 and April 2 are eligible for a Transitional Kindergarten program, offered at elementary school sites.
 On a case-by-case basis, Education Code 48000 authorizes early entrance into kindergarten for children who reach age 5 later than the date specified below, provided the parent/guardian approves, the district determines it is in the child's best interests, and the district has provided the parent/guardian with information on the advantages and disadvantages of early admittance.